 My rating: 4 of 5 stars

 Kathryn Stockett may be a white female but she also grew up in Jackson, Mississippi, and observed the town that is notorious for its racist beliefs and discrimination first-hand.
 She based parts of this story on her real experiences with her black maid that helped to raise her and, just like Skeeter, moved to New York to become a writer.
-I believe that she did enough research at least to respectfully represent the struggles and dangers associated with being a black maid in Jackson in the 60s.
-Even if the book didn’t focus on the racial violence directly, consideration of it was omnipresent.
+I believe that she did enough research to at least respectfully represent the struggles and dangers associated with being a black maid in Jackson in the 60s and, even if the book didn’t focus on the racial violence directly, consideration of it was omnipresent.

-The Help was a unique presentation of the lives of the black maids of Jackson in the 1960s.
-It was set in a time when the civil rights movement was in full swing in major cities but hadn’t yet hit small towns.
-Towns like Jackson were so accustomed to their traditional separatist structure that even to shake it would result in serious consequences.
-Nowadays people joke about how politically correct this world has become, and when topics of race are brought up we wonder why there weren’t more Rosa Parks if blacks were treated so unfairly.
-It seems to me that there is a large unappreciation of what was necessary for activists in the early stages of the civil rights movement if they wanted to support their cause.
-Many of them risked their lives for even hinting that they were a part of the movement.
-Thank God for these people, as they pushed through some of the initial inertia and into the modern age.
-In contrast, now if people hint that they are against the majority they will probably be perceived as a racist or misogynist.
-In other words, we have come to a point where the majority is that of inclusivity and if you are against the inclusive majority, you will ironically be excluded.
+The Help was a unique presentation of the lives of black maids of Jackson in the 1960s.
+It was set in a time when the civil rights movement was in full swing in major cities, but hadn’t yet hit small towns.
+Towns like Jackson were so accustomed to their traditional separatist structure, that even to shake it would result in serious consequences.
+Nowadays people joke about how politically correct this world has become, and as being PC becomes more common, the appreciation we have for the risks taken by civil-rights activists diminishes.
+When topics of race are brought up, I’ve even seen people wonder why there weren’t more Rosa Parks back in the day, and sometimes people will even say that whites are the underprivileged race.
+The truth is that it’s much easier to be an activist these days; people are often given instant gratification for their support of a cause through something as simple as a Facebook post.
+In contrast, many early activists risked their lives if they even hinted that they were a part of the movement.
+Thank God for these people, as they pushed through some of the initial inertia and into the modern age, where it is encouraged for us to use our voices.

-So let’s talk about the modern age.
-Everywhere you look today, whether it be on your Facebook feed, an advertisement, or a news article, you will see people “standing up for their rights”, and often times those people are acting like they are brave and sometimes even comparing themselves to the activists of the 60s.
-Don’t get me wrong, I think it is great that we have so much freedom of speech that we can so often “stand up against the man”.
-Hell, whenever we see a Starbucks coffee cup that is an “offensive” color we can go running to the comment section and there probably will be minimal to zero consequences for expressing our new found passion for or against the article.
-To these people I would say, choose your battles.
-I know you have heard this argument before but I am going to reiterate it again here; our strong urge to be politically correct can be just as, or more, suffocating to free speech than the ads that we are trying to discredit.
+Still, I’d like to talk about the modern age.
+Everywhere you look today, whether it be on your Facebook feed, an advertisement, or a news article, you will see people “standing up for their rights”, and often times these people are acting like they are brave, and sometimes even comparing themselves to the activists of the 60s.
+Don’t get me wrong, I think it’s great that we have so much freedom of speech that we can so often “stand up against the man”, even if it’s simply against a Starbucks coffee cup that is an “offensive” color.
+In situations like this, we can just go running to the comment section, and there will be minimal to zero consequences for expressing our new-found passion for or against the article.
+To these people, I would say choose your battles.
+I know you have heard this argument before, but I am going to reiterate it again here: our strong urge to be politically correct can be just as, or more, suffocating to free speech than the ads that we are trying to discredit.
 Why?
 Because being politically correct does not allow us to acknowledge differences.